Skip to main content

 // These strings are equal.

-let string_one = "apples
+let a = "apples

-bananas cherries"
+bananas cherries";

-let string_two = "apples bananas cherries"
+let b = "apples bananas cherries"

 Block strings use three double quotes to delimit the start and end.
 The following whitespaces are stripped: leading whitespace before the first non-whitespace line of text, leading whitespace common to the start of each line, trailing whitespace on each line, trailing whitespace after the last non-whitespace line of text, and carriage returns (U+000D) are stripped.
 Carriage returns included by an escape, such as \r, are respected.